rothiotome/godot-very-simple-twitch/README.md

 ## How to send chat messages
 To send chat messages you can use the ``VerySimpleTwitch.send_chat_message("Hello world")`` static method.
 Sending chat messages is only available when you use OAuth connection method with a Token that has writting permissions.

+## How to Logout
+After a login, maybe you want to change to another channel or just only logout from twitch.
+You can use ``VerySimpleTwitch.end_chat_client()`` to disconnect to the last channel and all the signals.

 ## Editor Docks
 Godot Very Simple Twitch has two docks.
 One at the bottom called Very Simple Twitch and one at the right called VSTChatDock.
 Each is used for a specific function: